kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/javascript.md

     If they're focused on front-end development, their work usually involves designing dynamic user interfaces and integrating them with REST APIs (usually) to connect with back-end systems.

-    If, on the other hand, they're focused on back-end development, then most likely, they're spending most of their time developing APIs using a back-end framework like NextJS.
+    If, on the other hand, they're focused on back-end development, then most likely, they're spending most of their time developing APIs using a back-end framework like NestJS.
 seo:
   title: 'JavaScript Developer Roadmap: Step by step guide to learn JavaScript'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for javascript development.
 Learn to become a modern JavaScript developer by following the steps, skills, resources and guides listed in this roadmap.'